ngkangting/CSS-Grid/README.md

 Then, we need to define the column and row sizes in the container element.

 ```
-grid-template-rows: repeat(3, 1fr);             // Creates 3 Rows
+grid-template-rows: repeat(3, 150px);             // Creates 3 Rows

-grid-template-columns: repeat(3, 1fr);          // Creates 3 Columns
+grid-template-columns: repeat(3, 150px);          // Creates 3 Columns
 ```

-Lastly, we need to position the child elements in the grid.
+Lastly, we need to position the child elements in the Grid.

 ```
 grid-row: 1 / 3;                                // Position elements from 1st Row to 3rd Row